Manggahan Festival, a festival that celebrates… mangoes!

 As was anticipated, we kept the rental motorbike for the rest of our stay; the island has many routes worth exploring, including a plaza which has once earned the title of the smallest plaza in the Guinness Book of World Records!
 There is a Trappist Monastery in the island too but, as usually, visiting religious places is not my cup of tea.

-Jordan, the cute capital, has a well informed Mango centre where you can learn more about mango plantation, preservation, harvest etc. And now the most important part: I beg you to visit the Pit Stop restaurant for their famous Mango–Cashew nuts Pizza, you have to taste it even once in your lifetime!
+Jordan, the cute capital, has a well informed Mango centre where you can learn more about mango plantation, preservation, harvest etc. During the Guimaras mango Festival they receive way more visitors than usual – plan accordingly!- as it is located very close to the main area of the festival , the Capitol Grounds.
+And now the most important part: I beg you to visit the Pit Stop restaurant for their famous Mango–Cashew nuts Pizza; you have to taste it even once in your lifetime!
 I could eat it every day (oh gosh) and no, it is not like the pineapple pizza!

-After all these wonderful days in this hidden gem, I almost forgot the Mango Festival – the primary reason we found out this beloved island!
-The Manggahan Festival takes place once per year usually in May, for 2019 we have no dates yet.
+After all these wonderful days in this hidden gem, I almost forgot the Manggahan ( Mango ) Festival – the primary reason we found out this beloved island!- which takes place once per year usually in May.
 You cant go wrong here if you are a mango addicted like me!
 The festival lasts for about 2 weeks and it attracts people mostly from East and SE Asia.
 It is more a fair-trade (with vendors and stalls) and a local celebration than a “western type” festival but that s why it is so special!
+Competitions “eat as much as you can”, prizes, dances and games are included in the schedule that is announced few weeks before the official first day!
 If you have read the entire post so far you wont be surprised if I mention that we were being asked by visitors to take selfies with them in front of the mangos!
 I felt like I was back in China (and again I ate SO much- succulent mangoes are THE passion)!

 On the other hand, if you are a beach hunter there are sandy and rocky beaches in Guimaras such as: Natago, Alubihob, El retiro, Baras (especially for sunset), Guisi lighthouse attraction that leads to a small beach etc. There are a few daily boat tours you can book that combine many beaches and most of the travellers choose to do island hopping in Ave Maria islet, turtles island and other unspoiled places with crystal clear waters.
 Keep in mind that there is usually an entrance fee for the beaches in the Philippines which tends to be higher at weekends!